Holidays Calendar for July 19, 2021

 • 2018 Died: Denis Ten, Kazakhstani figure skater, the 2014 Olympic bronze medalist.
 He was stabbed in the thigh by two men who were attempting to steal his car mirrors and died in the hospital.

-• 2010 Died: Jon Cleary, Australian author, best known for novels The Sundowners and The High Commissioner.
+• 2010 Died: Jon Cleary, Australian author, best known for his novels The Sundowners and The High Commissioner.
 Many of his books were adapted to television.

 • 1952 The Summer Olympics, officially known as the Games of the XV Olympiad, were opened in Helsinki, Finland.

 • 1943 Rome was heavily bombed by more than 500 Allied aircraft, causing thousands of civilian casualties.
-After the bombing 2 million Italian lire were distributed to the crowds by Pius XII and Msgr.
+After the bombing 2 million Italian lires were distributed to the crowds by Pius XII and Msgr.
 Montini (future Pope Paul VI).

-• 1921 Born: Rosalyn Sussman Yalow, American physicist and academic, Nobel Prize laureate for development of the radioimmunoassay technique.
+• 1921 Born: Rosalyn Sussman Yalow, American physicist and academic, Nobel Prize laureate for the development of the radioimmunoassay technique.

-• 1903 An Italian-born French road bicycle racer Maurice Garin became the winner of the first Tour de France.
+• 1903 Italian-born French road bicycle racer Maurice Garin became the winner of the first Tour de France.

 • 1895 Born: Xu Beihong, Chinese painter, primarily known for his ink paintings of horses and birds.
 He was one of the first Chinese artists to create monumental oil paintings with epic Chinese themes.

-• 1842 Died: Pierre Joseph Pelletier, French chemist, notable for research on vegetable alkaloids and co-discovery of quinine and strychnine.
+• 1842 Died: Pierre Joseph Pelletier, French chemist, notable for his research on vegetable alkaloids and co-discovery of quinine and strychnine.

 • 1834 Born: Edgar Degas, French painter, regarded as one of the founders of Impressionism.
-He is known for his ability to depict movement, that can be seen in his renditions of dancers, female nudes and racecourse subjects.
+He is known for his ability to depict movement that can be seen in his renditions of dancers, female nudesб and racecourse subjects.

 • 1814 Died: Matthew Flinders, English navigator and cartographer, the first person to circumnavigate Australia and identify it as a continent.